 One method of functionalizing nanostructures is by introducing intercalants, such as lithium, between the layers.
 In addition to direct applications in battery technology, the presence of intercalants can modify the electronic properties through structural changes and electron doping.

-Machine Learning for Materials
+Machine Learning Applications

 The entire space of materials - including organic and inorganic crystal structures - is huge.
 Insight into the behavior of materials can be gained by using data-driven tools to reveal hidden physical relationships which are embedded in a high-dimensional feature space, not readily perceived without statistical tools.
 The goal of this research is multifaceted and includes both knowledge discovery - gaining new physical insight through data analytics methods - and materials discovery.
-The Kaxiras group is currently exploiting machine learning tools to explore two-dimensional magnetic materials, catalysis on metal surfaces and branched electronic flow in graphene.
+The Kaxiras group has used machine learning tools to explore two-dimensional magnetic materials, catalysis on metal surfaces and branched electronic flow in graphene.